hyoban/sakuin/README.md

 ni sakuin
 ```

-Create a client and you can use the SDK to get the data you need.
+Create a client and use the SDK to get the data you need.
-Most of functions take `HandleOrCharacterId` and `NoteId` as the arguments.
+Most functions take `HandleOrCharacterId` and `NoteId` as the arguments.

 ```ts
 import { Client } from "sakuin";